AbdulAziz2397/AbdulAziz2397/README.md

 🌱 Learning and growing since Nov 2024 at SMIT (Saylani Mass IT Training)
 💡 Skills: HTML, CSS, JavaScript, Bootstrap, Firebase
 👀 I’m interested in frontend development and real-world projects
 💞️ I’m looking to collaborate on beginner-friendly web and app projects
-😄 Pronouns: He/Him
-⚡ Fun fact: I have a background in traditional Islamic studies alongside modern tech skills

 <!---